 Beyond their key role within Europe, the continent’s insurers have a significant presence beyond Europe’s borders.
 In fact, the European (re)insurance industry is the world’s most international (re)insurance sector and is a global success story.
 Today, around a third of all internationally active insurance groups are headquartered in the EU.
 Europe is also the global leader in reinsurance.

 A key aspect of Insurance Europe’s work on the international stage is to engage with global policymakers such as the G-20, standard setters like the International Association of Insurance Supervisors, and international organisations such as the Financial Stability Board and the Organisation for Economic Co-operation and Development to ensure that the recommendations, principles, standards and global requirements that are developed on a wide range of issues are balanced, appropriately reflect the insurance business model and work as intended.

-Over a third of all internationally active insurance groups are headquartered in the EU
+50% all internationally active insurance groups are European